Something to Dance For

-"Something to Dance For" is a song sung by Zendaya for the soundtrack Shake It Up: Live 2 Dance.
+"Something to Dance For" is a song sung by American singer and actress Zendaya for the soundtrack Shake It Up: Live 2 Dance.
 The song was written and produced by Jeannie Lurie, Aris Archontis and Chen Neeman.
 It was released as a single on March 6, 2012.

 Background

 The song was composed by Jeannie Lurie, Aris Archontis and Chen Neeman, known to form the same partnership to compose songs like "And The Crowd Goes" by Chris Brochu, for the soundtrack of Lemonade Mouth, "So Far, So Great" and "What to Do" by Demi Lovato for the album Here We Go Again and for the soundtrack Sonny with a Chance, "Shake It Up" by Selena Gomez, for the soundtrack Shake It Up: Break It Down.
 On December 3, 2011, a video in low quality was planned for a future episode of Shake It Up for the 2012 season, began to spread through the internet, which brought a small preview of the song a little over a minute.
 On March 6, finally, the song was officially released as a single on iTunes.